Amazon SEO, A9 and Rank For eBooks

 - Views.
 What did you look at before your put an item in your cart?
 Why did you choose that item rather than the rest?
 And you have to ask yourself, how many times did you view the item before you bought it?
 Did you go offline?
 Did you go to another website to find a review of the item?
 Did you search for that specific item name?

-Great, product ranking we go!
+Great, Amazon SEO and ebook product ranking we go!

 Not so fast.